We seek outreach, introspection, and community discussion in order to create a culturally welcoming and professionally enriching environment.

 This mandate cannot be relegated to just a few.
-All faculty, staff and students in the Division must work to develop and implement programs as well as embody principles that create and sustain a culture of inclusion.
+All faculty, staff and students in the Division of Biological Sciences must work to develop and implement programs as well as embody principles that create and sustain a culture of inclusion.

 High Tech High Students presented their research at UCSD on November 11, 2011 at a special meeting of James C. Nieh’s laboratory.
 The 45 11th grade biology students presented their results from a three-month research experience studying bee behavior in Dr. Nieh’s lab.
 The students worked on a project, entitled “Pollinators and Predators” in which they investigated whether bees would avoid foraging when presented with some cue that a predator was present.
 Students chose their own experiment to complete, with some students presenting the bees with live spiders, others spider webs, or the scent of a dead spider.
 The group that chose webs found the most dramatic results, with most bees avoiding the webs; bees’ reaction to spiders was less clear.
 Regardless, their teacher, Jesse Wade-Robinson, and Eben Goodale, a postdoctoral fellow in the Nieh lab who worked with them closely, were delighted at their performance, and overall at the opportunity to work together and have the students experience the research environment up close.
 Watch Presentation Videos

 "The environment at UCSD is exceptionally collegial, collaborative, and supportive."

 "At UCSD, every person is just a person - not any particular kind of person.
 There is a nice positive environment."

 "I am very encouraged by the division’s commitment to including postdocs as a part of the scientific community and to providing career development opportunities for both academic and non-academic careers.
 Such efforts have already proven extremely valuable and will allow postdocs at UCSD every opportunity to succeed."